AP-IT-GH/jumper-assignment-ignace-shoeib/README.md

 The object of this tutorial is to teach the agent to jump over the obstacles and catch coins.

-## Overview ++
+## Overview

 In this tutorial we will:

 1. Create an environment for the agent.
 This will contain all the objects as well all the physical simulations.
-2. Implement the Agent, that will carry out actions and observe its environment.
-So it can calculate
+2. Implement the Agent subclasses.
+This will contain the logic for the agent.
+The agent will be able to learn and act.
+3. Add the Agent subclasses to appropriate GameObjects.

+If you are unfamiliar with Unity and ML-Agent you should get yourself familiarized with it before starting this tutorial.

 ## Set Up The Unity Project